 - Roundtable Events - The CDG also holds roundtable events to bring together key policy makers, representatives from the disability sector and Conservative Parliamentarians to discuss key issues.
 In November 2018 the CDG held a roundtable event in Parliament when we launched our report on the 'Power of the Purple £' to promote 'Purple Tuesday'.
 The event was hosted by our President - The Rt.
 Hon.
 Maria Miller MP - and was attended by the Minister for Disabled People, Health & Work - Sarah Newton MP - the CDG's former Parliamentary link for the Commons, and the CDG's Parliamentary link for the Lords - Lord Shinkwin.
 The event also included people from across the disability sector with key speakers from Scope and the Ignition Brewery & Community Tap in Lewisham, London, a social enterprise which employs people with a learning disability.

 - Supporting Disabled Candidates - The CDG works to encourage and support disabled people to consider standing as candidates for the Party in local government, devolved and UK Parliamentary elections and provides advice and assistance to achieve this goal, including the promotion of the newly re-established 'Access to Elected Office Fund' - EnAble - for disabled candidates, administered on behalf of the Government by Disability Rights UK (DRUK).
+We are also working with some academics who have been commissioned by the Minister for Women & Equalities to look at the barriers to elected office faced by disabled people.

 - Communications - The CDG communicates with its members and supporters via our members' events and a newly relaunched regular newsletter was introduced for our members and supporters in December 2018 - this includes regular updates on our latest activity and progress on our agreed priorities.
 Use our contact form by clicking here to sign up.
 We are also have a presence on social media and send regular updates from our Twitter Account @The_C_D_G